Vigorski/TrailAccordion/README.md

 #### License

-Copyright (c) 2020 Igor Veleski
+Created by Igor Veleski - 2020

-Licensed under the MIT license.